 Village of Mead

-MEAD VILLAGE BOARD OF TRUSTEES MEET JUNE 14
+VILLAGE OF MEAD BOARD OF TRUSTEES MEET JUNE 13th

 All grass and weeds are to be maintained at a height no greater than 12”.
 Grass clippings are NOT to be mowed into the streets.
 Homeowner’s are required to trim tree branches to a height of at least 14’ above the surface of a street or sidewalk abutting their property.

-DOG OWNERS—Please keep your dogs on leash when off your property.
-You are required by village code to remove your dog’s excrement from public / private property other than your own!
-DOG AND CAT OWNERS— All dogs and cats are required to be licensed by MAY 1.
-If you haven’t licensed your pet in 2016, please contact the village office at 402-624-2495 to do so.
-The cost is $6.00 unaltered and $4.00 altered animal
+DOG OWNERS – Please keep your dogs on leash when off of your property.
+You are required by village code to remove your dog’s excrement from public / private property other than your own.
+DOG AND CAT OWNERS—All dogs and cats are required to be licensed by MAY 1.
+If you haven’t licensed your pet in 2017, please contact the village office at 312 S. Vine Street, 402-624-2495 or firstname.lastname@example.org.
+The cost is $4.00 altered animal and $6.00 intact animal.

 ALMA LUTHERAN 219 W. Fifth St.